Adana: Performing arts

+The Adana State Theatre opened its doors in 1981 at the Sabancı Cultural Centre and performs regularly from October to May.

 Festivals

-The Altın Koza International Film Festival is one of Turkey's foremost film festivals, taking place since 1969.
-At the same time the Long Film Contest, the International Student Film Contest and the Mediterranean Cultures Film Contest are held.

 The International Sabancı Theatre Festival has been held every April since 1999.
 The opening show was staged on the Seyhan River and the Taşköprü by the Italian ensemble Studio Festi.
 The "Water Symphony" show was greeted with great enthusiasm.

 An Orange Blossom Carnival is held every April, inspired by the scent of the city's orange-tree-lined streets.
 The carnival parade of 2015 attracted more than 90.000 people—the highest ever attendance at an outdoor event in Adana.

 The International Çukurova Instrumental Music Festival is a two-week long festival held annually in Adana, Antakya and Gaziantep.
-In 2009, the fifth estival took place with an opening concert by the Çukurova State Symphony Orchestra.
+In 2009, the fifth festival took place with an opening concert by the Çukurova State Symphony Orchestra.
 Baritone Marcin Bronikowski, pianist Vania Batchvarova, guitarist Peter Finger, cellist Ozan Tunca and pianist Zöhrap Adıgüzelzade all performed at the festival.

 Çukurova Art Days is a regional festival that has been taking place annually since 2007 in Adana, Mersin, Tarsus, Antakya, İskenderun, Silifke, Anamur and (in the past) in Aleppo.

-The 13 Kare Arts Festival began in 1999 as a festival of photography dedicated to 13 Adana photographers who died in an accident during an Adana Photography Amateurs Association trip.
-Held every December, the festival has since expanded to include other arts such as undersea and architectural photography, puppet shows, shadow theatre and concerts.